easybots-apps/apps/README.md

-# apps
+# Example Easybots' Apps
-Example Easybots' Apps
+Here you can find examples of C# apps that integrate with the Easybots platform [Easybots](http://easybots.com)